Healthy Science/ Vitamins and Minerals: Combinations to Take Advantage Of

 A nutrient interaction that many people could benefit from exists between calcium and vitamin D—two essential nutrients with important roles in musculoskeletal health.3 This is because, in addition to its vast array of other health benefits, vitamin D promotes calcium absorption in the gut and regulates calcium levels in the blood.3

-In fact, without enough vitamin D the human body cannot form sufficient amounts of the hormone calcitriol (the active form of vitamin D), which can, in turn, lead to insufficient calcium absorption and deficiency.4 When calcium status is low, the body must take calcium from stores in the skeleton, which not only weakens existing bones but prevents the formation of strong, new bones.5 Given calcium’s dependence on vitamin D status, adequate vitamin D consumption is extremely critical.
+In fact, without enough vitamin D, the human body cannot form sufficient amounts of the hormone calcitriol (the active form of vitamin D), which can, in turn, lead to insufficient calcium absorption and deficiency.4 When calcium status is low, the body must take calcium from stores in the skeleton, which not only weakens existing bones, but also prevents the formation of strong, new bones.5 Given calcium’s dependence on vitamin D status, adequate vitamin D consumption is extremely critical.

-Unfortunately, a number of factors (e.g., use of sunscreen, dark skin pigmentation, lack of sun exposure, etc.) can affect the body’s ability to synthesize vitamin D and lead to issues of deficiency.6,7 As a result, individuals with poor vitamin D status are not only vulnerable to the consequences of vitamin D deficiency, but also those associated with poor calcium status.
+Unfortunately, a number of factors (e.g., use of sunscreen, dark skin pigmentation, lack of sun exposure, etc.) can affect the body’s ability to synthesize vitamin D and lead to deficiency issues.6,7 As a result, individuals with poor vitamin D status are not only vulnerable to the consequences of vitamin D deficiency, but also those associated with poor calcium status.

-While it is relatively easy to get sufficient amounts of calcium from the foods we eat (e.g., dairy milk, cheese, soy and oat milk, yogurt), unless you are getting sufficient levels of daily vitamin D (~600 mg), your calcium status will likely suffer.
-Unfortunately, vitamin D is naturally present in very few foods, thus taking a vitamin D supplement (especially during the winter months) is often recommended.8
+While it is relatively easy to get sufficient amounts of calcium from the foods we eat (e.g., dairy milk, cheese, soy and oat milk, yogurt), unless you are also getting sufficient levels of daily vitamin D (~600 mg), your calcium status will likely suffer.
+Unfortunately, vitamin D is naturally present in very few foods; thus taking a vitamin D supplement is often recommended, especially during the winter months.8 Check out the range of Vitamin D3 options from Nordic Naturals, available in soft gels, gummies, and different strengths.

 Magnesium and Vitamin D Enhance the Other’s Absorption

-Another one of vitamin D’s favorite companions appears to be the essential mineral magnesium.
-For those of you unfamiliar with magnesium’s many health benefits, this macro-mineral is involved in over 600 of the body’s biochemical reactions and plays important roles in musculoskeletal, cardiovascular, and nervous system health.911
+Another of vitamin D’s favorite companions is the essential mineral magnesium.
+For those unfamiliar with magnesium’s many health benefits, this macro-mineral is involved in over 600 of the body’s biochemical reactions and plays important roles in musculoskeletal, cardiovascular, and nervous system health.9-11

-Unfortunately, roughly two-thirds of Americans are deficient in this important mineral.12 In addition to consuming foods rich in magnesium or taking a magnesium supplement, research suggests that an effective way to enhance magnesium status is to maintain optimal vitamin D levels.13 What’s more?
-Maintaining optimal magnesium levels has a similarly beneficial effect on vitamin D status.14 (Well played, mother nature).
+Unfortunately, roughly two-thirds of Americans are deficient in this important mineral.12 In addition to consuming foods rich in magnesium or taking a magnesium supplement, research suggests that maintaining sufficient vitamin D levels is an effective way to enhance magnesium status.13 What’s more—maintaining adequate magnesium levels has a similarly beneficial effect on vitamin D status.14 (Well played, mother nature.)

 So, what makes these two nutrients so compatible?
 An important clue as to the nature of their mutually beneficial relationship is that magnesium is a cofactor for the biosynthesis and activation of vitamin D and regulates the activity of critical enzymes involved in vitamin D metabolism.15 Thus, a deficiency in magnesium is going to negatively affect vitamin D status, whereas sufficient magnesium can help improve vitamin D levels.